taitulism/Bootstruct/Docs/Hooks/App Hooks/ctrl_hooks.md

 You can add your own reserved names and write their parser handlers.

 An "entry handler" is a named function.
 The name is for the parser to match with entries in your web-root different folders (soon to become controllers).
-The handler, a function, is what should the parser do when it "hits" this name. "entry_handlers" are used to do something with a matched entry's contents in the context of the current holding folder/controller.
+The handler, a function, is what should the parser do when it "hits" this name. "ctrl_hooks" are used to do something with a matched entry's contents in the context of the current holding folder/controller.

 >**NOTE**: Bootstruct has an entry handler for each reserved name.